anaghgg/Contacts-App/README.md

 4.Search for a contact

+5.Add profile pictures to contacts

-5.Show all contacts
+6.Show all contacts

-6.Find other contacts who live nearby a selected contact.
+7.Find other contacts who live nearby a selected contact.
 Option to merge selected contact with someone who lives nearby also provided.

-7. Add profile pictures for contacts